bzon/jenkinsGitlabDevopsTutorial/README.md

 Add a `Build Step` of `Invoke top-level Maven targets` with the following configuration

-`sonar.host.url`, the sonarqube server host url.
+- `sonar.host.url`, is the sonarqube server host url.
-`sonar.login`, the administrator username.
+- `sonar.login`, is the administrator username.
-`sonar.password`, the administrator password.
+- `sonar.password`, is the administrator password.

 ![](./img/freestyle_maven_sonar_config.png)